Oriented Category Theory: Introduction

-One of the main subtleties arising in higher category theory is that dimension shifting operations, such as the suspension, are not functors of the $\infty$-category of $\infty$-categories, but only of the underlying $1$-category of $\infty$-categories.
-An endofunctor of the $1$-category of $\infty$-categories refines to a functor of the $\infty$-category of $\infty$-categories precisely when it is compatible with the cartesian enrichment of $\infty\Cat$ over itself, and operations involving the Gray tensor product are simply not compatible with the cartesian monoidal structure, but rather with the Gray tensor monoidal structure.
-Said differently, while a functor of $\infty$-categories corresponds to an object of the $\infty$-category $\Fun(\bD^1,\infty\Cat)$, a transformation of functors cannot correspond to a morphism of the $\infty$-category $\Fun(\bD^1,\infty\Cat)$, i.e. a {\em strictly} commuting square $\bD^1\times\bD^1\to\infty\Cat$, but should instead be an instance of a {\em laxly} or {\em oplaxly} commuting square $\bD^1\boxtimes\bD^1\to\infty\Cat$, depending on which copy of $\bD^1$ corresponds to the original functors.
+One of the main subtleties arising in higher category theory is that dimension shifting operations, such as the suspension, are typically no functors of the $\infty$-category of $\infty$-categories, but only of the underlying $1$-category of $\infty$-categories.
+An endofunctor of the $1$-category of $\infty$-categories refines to a functor of the $\infty$-category of $\infty$-categories precisely when it is compatible with the cartesian enrichment of $\infty\Cat$ over itself, and operations involving the Gray tensor product are not usually compatible with the cartesian monoidal structure, but rather with the Gray monoidal structure.